Mental health – what you need to know

-If an employee breaks an arm, you can empathise and understand how long they are likely to be out of action, what help they will need to return to work. etc. There is an assumption that they will recover and be able to carry on successfully as before.
+If an employee breaks an arm, you can empathise and understand how long they are likely to be out of action, what help they will need to return to work, etc. There is an assumption that they will recover and be able to carry on successfully as before.

-- poorly paid in general
+- being poorly paid in general

-- often involving long hours
+- working long hours

-- not ‘protected’ by a union
+- not being ‘protected’ by a union

 - ensuring any medical or life insurance you have in place as a company has mental health cover

-- setting up mental health first aiders - it wouldn’t occur to you not to have first aid at work
+- setting up mental health first aiders

 - educating your staff - provide access to resources, perhaps on your intranet, which will help them become more literate in mental health issues and encourage them to seek support earlier